 One of the biggest challenges of hybrid work is proximity bias—the unconscious tendency to favor employees who are physically present.
 To create a truly equitable workplace, you need to actively fight this bias.
 Standardize your processes for performance reviews, promotions, and project assignments to ensure they’re based on merit, not location.
 Make sure important conversations and decisions include remote team members.
 A hot desk booking system can also promote fairness by eliminating permanent "power desks" and giving everyone equal access to the best spots in the office when they choose to come in.
 This ensures the office is a resource for all, not a clubhouse for a select few.

-Get the Most Out of Your Office Space
+Get the Most Out of Your Physical Office Space

 As we settle into flexible work, the role of the physical office has fundamentally changed.
 It’s no longer just a building full of desks; it’s a central hub for collaboration, connection, and culture.
 To make your office a place where people genuinely want to be, you need to think critically about how the space is designed and managed.
 An office that’s difficult to use will quickly become an empty one.